7Eddie20/Rebuild/Basics/Data_Types/folder_summary.md

 - fixed improves the precision, always displaying the number of digits after the decimal point
 - setprecision(x) will display the x digits of the float
 - every other number represents TRUE in boolean state, except 0.
+- When a value exceeds the limits of a data type, it wraps around to the opposite end of its range due to how binary arithmetic works

 ## Next Steps